 IPv4 was created in 1983 before the internet ever went global, and yet it remains the primary means of routing internet traffic between devices today.
 A public IPv4 address, such as the one assigned to whatever device you’re reading this article on, is made up of numbers and digits.
 It looks something like this:

 An IPv4 address can be any combination of four individual numbers from 0 to 254.
 That’s four bytes, with a total range of 4.3 billion possible addresses.

 But the massive spike in devices coming online is starting to exhaust the system.
 We’re running out of numbers.
 Eventually, we’ll hit the limit, which could cripple the internet and prevent new devices from going online.

 This is where IPv6 comes in.
 It does essentially the same thing as IPv4, except there are a whole lot more addresses available.
 A public IPv6 address looks like this:

 IPv6 addresses contain 128 bits each, and they use hexadecimal digits.
 That means instead of zero through 10 (base 10), they can use zero through 10 plus ‘a’ through ‘f’ (base 16).
 This gives us a total range of 340 undecillion (3.4 x 10^28) possible combinations.

-We won’t have to worry about running out of IPv6 addresses any time soon.
+So, we won’t have to worry about running out of IPv6 addresses any time soon!

 The transition process has been slow.
 The bottleneck primarily lies with internet service providers, but also with data centers and end users.